chpoit/snowcat-esp32-controller/README.md

   - You could set it at 0 if your ESCs don't randomly pulse when at 1500

 ## Control Types

 Common controls:
+- `select/share/screenshot/minus/'menu back'`: Changes the Control Type
 - Acceleration
-  - The current linear acceleration takes a few seconds to ramp up to max or slow down
   - I'm not sure of what safe increments we can use so I'm looking for input on that
+  - Currently goes "halfway" every 10ms
 - Deadzones
   - A default deadzone of around 10% of the stick's travel is in place
   - It can be lowered, but it's in place because one of my controllers is awful and kept jerking the motors back and forth.
   - Change the `DEADZONE` value in `arduino_main.cpp`
 - ESC Ranges
-  - In my case, my escs do nothing between ~1464PWM and 1500 PWM. the middle point is still set to 1500, but you might see some jerk forward once you stop going backwards, and the backwards controls might be "slow" to respond if you are in a similar situation
+  - In my case, my escs do nothing between ~1464PWM and 1500 PWM.
+The middle point is still set to 1500, but you might see some jerk forward once you stop going backwards, and the backwards controls might be "slow" to respond if you are in a similar situation
-  - I
+  - To adjust for that jerking, whenever 1500 pwm is seen, 1490 is actual sent to the ESC.
+This can be adjusted with `ESC_CENTER_OFFSET`
 - Calibration
   - Pressing A and B (or Circle and Cross) as the same times enables "calibration" mode
     - The controller blinks to let you know